SAP/fosstars-rating-core/docs/getting_oss_rules_of_play_rating.md

 ### Code of Conduct Guidelines
 The data provider `CodeOfConductGuidelineInfo` allows you to specify 1 type of regular expression pattern
 - The content that you expect to be part of the code of conduct guidelines.
-The option is called `requiredContentPatterns` and expects a list of one or multiple Regex.
+The option is called `requiredContentPatterns` and expects a list of one Regex.
 If you enter multiple entries, the code of conduct guidelines must comply with all the patterns for the rule to pass.

 ### Licensing
 The data provider `LicenseInfo` allows you to specify which license(s) should be allowed in the analyzed project.